Comparing Save Foods (SVFD) & Its Competitors

 |2.40

-As a group, “Agricultural chemicals” companies have a potential upside of 10.91%.
-Given Save Foods’ peers higher possible upside, analysts plainly believe Save Foods has less favorable growth aspects than its peers.
+As a group, “Agricultural chemicals” companies have a potential upside of 22.26%.
+Given Save Foods’ competitors higher possible upside, analysts plainly believe Save Foods has less favorable growth aspects than its competitors.

 Summary

-Save Foods peers beat Save Foods on 9 of the 9 factors compared.
+Save Foods competitors beat Save Foods on 9 of the 9 factors compared.

 Save Foods, Inc. develops and sells eco-friendly green solutions to enhance food safety and shelf life of fresh fruits and vegetables.
 Its products include SavePROTECT or PeroStar, a processing aids used in post-harvest treatment added to fruit and vegetable wash water; and SF3HS and SF3H, a post-harvest cleaning and sanitizing solution to control both plant and foodborne pathogens.
 The company also offers SpuDefender product for controlling post-harvest potato sprouts; and FreshProtect product for controlling spoilage microorganisms on post-harvest citrus.
 Its products are based on proprietary blend of food acids combined with an oxidizer, and is capable of cleaning, sanitizing, and controlling pathogens on fresh produce safer for human consumption or which lead to various forms of decay in fruit and vegetable.
 Save Foods, Inc. was incorporated in 2009 and is headquartered in Lower Galilee, Israel.